jrb28/jrb28.github.io/cellTower/index.md

 ---

 - [Solution Map](solution.jpg)
-    - A Tableau map of the call density and sresulting solution for cell tower locations
+    - A Tableau map of the call density and the resulting cell tower location solution
 - [Repository with Code](https://github.com/jrb28/cellTower)